LEDs Help Reduce the UK's Demand for Energy

 Energy Demand at a 25-Year Low

-But the truth is out there for all to see, and websites such as Carbon Brief cite low energy bulbs like LEDs as being amongst the causes of the UK’s electricity generation in 2018 falling to its lowest level in a quarter of a century.
+But the truth is out there for all to see.
+Websites such as Carbon Brief cite low energy bulbs like LEDs as being amongst the causes of the UK’s electricity generation in 2018 falling to its lowest level in a quarter of a century.

-LED lights and bulbs consume around 90% less energy than the incandescents and halogens that we’ve traditionally used in our homes, and in light of the UK ban on many forms of these light sources, the country is having to turn en masse to the much more eco-friendly option.
+LED lights and bulbs consume around 90% less energy than the incandescents and halogens that we’ve traditionally used in our homes.
+In light of the UK ban on many forms of these light sources, the country is having to turn en masse to the much more eco-friendly option.